Share this article

 Tips for pet sitters

-If you're in Halifax for a short pet-sitting stay, you'll find plenty to see and do in your free time.
-Here’s how to make the most of your visit while ensuring the dog you're caring for has a great time too.
+If you're house sitting in Halifax, you'll find plenty to see and do in your free time.
+Here’s how to make the most of your visit while ensuring the pup you're caring for has a great time, too.

-Halifax has some amazing parks that you and your dog will love – Long Lake Provincial Park is a local favorite for both pets and their owners.
-Beyond parks, the city also offers a variety of dog-friendly cafes and bars.
+• Familiarize yourself with pet-friendly places.
+Halifax has some amazing parks that you and your furry friend will love – Long Lake Provincial Park is a local favourite.
+Beyond parks, the city also offers a variety of dog-friendly cafes, restaurants, breweries, and bars.
 One fun spot to check out is the Brown Hound Public House near Granville Street, known for its lively atmosphere.

+• Build a routine and communicate with pet parents.
 Stick to the pet’s regular schedule for feeding, walks, and playtime.
-Keep owners updated daily with photos or short notes.
-They’ll appreciate your professionalism and feel more comfortable knowing their pet is in good hands.
+Keep pet parents updated daily with photos or short notes.

 How it works